 Effective business management means managers improve their own efficiency while building a team of productive employees who can achieve company goals.
 All businesses in the digital age work best with autonomous employees and self-managing teams, who are confident and encouraged to make their own decisions.
-This blog will explore key elements to effective business management that you can implement today.
+This blog will explore key elements to effective business management in the hybrid workplace that you can implement today.

 Ensure your employees feel valued

 - Make time for your employees: Setting aside time for an employee shows that their needs and concerns are important to you.
-In addition to addressing their concerns, one-on-one time presents an opportunity for mentorship and constructive feedback.
+In addition to addressing their concerns, regular one-on-one time presents an opportunity for mentorship and constructive feedback.
 Now that more people are working from home, it is harder to know when people are having a bad day, so some impromptu call-ins with a team can be helplful where non-work matters are discussed in a more light hearted fashion.

-- Recognize hard work: People want to excel.
+- Recognize hard work: People want to do well.
 And when employees do a good job, offering positive feedback is the most effective form of reinforcement.
 In other words, what we water grows.
 When an employee is working hard or excels in some way, reward them by recognizing their work with a few words of affirmation.
-This will go a long way toward ensuring your employees feels they are a valuable member of the team.
-And when you offer recognition in front of your team, it shows that their hard work will be recognized, too.
+This will go a long way toward ensuring your employees feel they are a valuable member of the team.
+And when you offer recognition in front of your team on Zoom, it shows that their hard work will be recognized, too.

 Effective managers develop efficient practices to save time and increase productivity.
 A critical element to working smarter is to improve time management skills.
-This can be tricky for managers who are often pulled in many different directions.
+This can be tricky for managers who are often pulled in many different directions via online meetings.
 When this happens, some tasks may fall by the wayside.
 To avoid this, time management experts suggest the following tips to get a handle on your schedule.

 - Change the way you approach your To-Do list: One expert says the most effective way to increase productivity is to limit the number of items on your To-Do list.
 He suggests choosing the three 'Most Important Tasks', or MITs, that must get done, and doing them first thing in the morning.
 Once your high-priority tasks are complete, you can move on to less critical tasks.